C-Accel-CRIPT/cript-excel-uploader/docs/individual_sheets.md

   </tr>
 </table>

-??? note "update_existing"
+??? note "use_existing"
-    `update_existing` column field is best for when you already have a material within your project and you just want to name it and use it within your Excel file instead of creating a new material on every upload
+    `use_existing` column field is best for when you already have a material within your project and you just want to name it and use it within your Excel file instead of creating a new material on every upload

 <br>